LazrProductions/conversations/README.md

 <div align="center">

 ```
-Forge : 1.20
+Forge : 1.20 - 1.20.1
 ```

 </div>

-A mod that adds dark ocean biomes and deep sea creatures.
+A simple mod that lets you talk to villagers before trading.
+* Receive quests from villagers
+* Increase/decrease your standing with villagers